 With a double occupancy of 4,180, Quantum will be smaller than the company’s gargantuan Oasis-class ships yet still has more than its share of over-the-top amenities, including interior cabins with “virtual balconies” featuring wall-mounted LED screens that show outside scenes in real time, a skydiving simulator and the “North Star,” a glass capsule on a rotating arm that will rise 300 feet up and out over the sea.

 Together, the four ships will contribute a lot of new tonnage to the industry in 2014.
-"Each of these ships has 3,500 to 4,000 berths and they're all going to show up in the Caribbean," said Faraz Qureshi, general manager of the cruise-review site Cruiseline.com.
-"That's 15,000 new cabins that will have to be sold."
+“Each of these ships has 3,500 to 4,000 berths and they’re all going to show up in the Caribbean,” said Faraz Qureshi, general manager of the cruise-review site Cruiseline.com.
+“That’s 15,000 beds that will have to be sold.”

 At the same time, says Qureshi, Caribbean-bound cruisers will also benefit as other ships are redeployed to the region, more cruise lines offer shorter — and less expensive — itineraries and high international airfares make a week in the Mediterranean more expensive than ever.

 “There should be a lot of good deals in the Caribbean this year,” he said, a trend supported by a surge of offers now flooding cruisers’ inboxes.
 Among the recent pitches: four-night Caribbean cruises on Carnival starting at $169, seven-night cruises on Royal Caribbean for $499 and seven-night sailings on Divina for as low as $429, with kids 11 and younger sailing for free.